Dysregulated Nervous System: Symptoms, Causes, Treatment & Recovery

 Heal a Dysregulated Nervous System by Changing the Story of Safety

-You must realise that your body is not broken to heal a dysregulated nervous system.
+You must realize that your body is not broken and does not need to be healed to address a dysregulated nervous system.
 It changed to stay alive.
 Survival, however, kept you rigid even as it kept you operating.

 The change starts when you listen to what your reactions are protecting and stop fighting them.
 Since healing is about establishing safety so that peace arises organically, it is not about imposing calmness.